6

 Serif

 Serif fonts have been used in print for centuries.
-The serif, or tail that extends from the main stroke, leads the eye to the next letter, helping to group letters to become words more easily.
+The serif, or tail that extends from the main stroke, leads the eye horizontally to the next letter and helps to differentiate groups of letters (words) from each other.
 It has traditionally been used for body copy or the copy that makes up a paragraph; however, this trend has evolved with the advent of the internet.
 You’ll notice this book doesn’t use serif fonts for paragraphs (We’ll discuss this more in the sans serif section).
-When using serif fonts, viewers immediately get a sense of historicity, professionalism, and formality.
+Serif fonts convey to viewers a sense of historicity, professionalism, and formality.
 Use serif fonts to elevate your words if you want them to appear more sophisticated.

 Serif-AaBbCc.jpg